JieyuWu/ToyotaMod/General-Terms.md

 FrEON | | "Free EON"... an open source variant of the EON case.
 The repository contains files that can be used for 3D printing a case.
 Developed by @Chase#7213 giraffe connector | | An adapter board that lets you read buses that aren't exposed on the main OBD-II connector, with variants for different vehicle makes/models.
 Lane Change Assist | LCA | Activate the turn signal and gently nudge the wheel in the direction you wish to travel to when it's safe.
 Change lanes while always paying attention.
-LeEco Le Pro 3 | LeEco, Lepro | One of the phones used in the previous generation EON devkits LiveParameters | | 	A continually updated file (ie. "Live") that stores learned calibration data for the vehicle.
+LeEco Le Pro 3 | LeEco, Lepro | The phone used in comma two and EON Gold devkits LiveParameters | | 	A continually updated file (ie. "Live") that stores learned calibration data for the vehicle.
 OnePlus 3T | OP3T | One of the phones used in the previous generation EON devkits.
 It was discontinued due to a lack of supply.
 Known model numbers: A3000(US version) A3010(Asian version) openpilot | OP | An open source driver assistance system developed by comma.ai